top of page

 3. There are N1 gas stations that have a lot of hot food.
 It seems like hot dogs are the cheapest thing to get there and quite popular—one was about $4.50.
 The other food we saw was over $10 (like a burger).

-4. If you’re camping, a lot of the campgrounds have a warm place inside where you can cook and eat your food.
+4. If you’re camping, a lot of the campgrounds have a warm place inside where you can cook, eat your food, and meet fellow travelers.

 It's always fun to learn about a place when you're visiting.
 We wanted to learn about the history, the culture, and the geological formations with the kids.
 We found two books that got them psyched about being in Iceland and interested in learning about it.
 And of course, The Magic School Bus comes through with awesome episodes that are either based in or about geological accurances in Iceland.